Open Data GIS Downloads

 • CAMA Core Characteristics

-These tables are active and available to view regardless of whether those layers are currently displayed in the map frame.
-As noted in the Pop-Ups section above, additional layers and features can be viewed in the Attribute Table.
+You can view these tables whether or not those layers are currently displayed in the map frame.
+Additional layers and features can be viewed in the Attribute Table.

-There are several options within the Attribute Table, including buttons to refresh the table, show/hide columns, and filter by the map extent.
-Within the Actions button, there are additional options to set a filter, calculate statistics, zoom to, pan to, and export the table as a JSON, CSV, or GeoJSON.
+There are several options within the Attribute Table.
+These include buttons to refresh the table, show/hide columns, and filter by the map extent.
+The Actions button has additional options.
+You can set a filter, calculate statistics, zoom to, pan to, and export the table as a JSON, CSV, or GeoJSON.

 Data Sources